- The type of retirement plan, such as a pension, annuity, IRA, or 401(k)

-Taxpayers may choose to have federal income tax withheld from their Social Security benefits.
-Federal income tax can be withheld at a rate of 7%, 10%, 15%, or 25%.
-Use Form W-4V (PDF) to let the Social Security Administration know how much tax you would like to have withheld.
+You may choose to have federal income tax withheld from your Social Security benefits.
+Federal income tax can be withheld at a rate of 7%, 10%, 12%, or 22%.
+Use Form W-4V to let the Social Security Administration know how much tax you would like to have withheld.

 Because you have already paid tax on contributions to a Roth IRA, qualified distributions are made tax-free.
 Qualified distributions are made: